PhoenixSquadron/DJI-SwarmKit/README.md

 # DJI-Swarmkit
 This is a GitHub Repository about the DJI Robomaster TT Swarm Kit ( Only available in China & Singpore as of September 2021).
+This repository is forked from https://github.com/Shreyas-dotcom/DJI-SwarmKit.
 Different code to operate the drone swarm will be featured here.
 From fully fuctional flights to small fragments of code to create your own swarm.
 NOTICE: This only works on Python 3.7.8 Make sure you have that installed.
 This is also only Windows Compadible.

 Created For: